aresssera/timeSeriesFeatures/README.md

 ## Feature Impact

 For each task, six commonly used models were tested in combination with the mentioned feature sets.
-In both cases, the features of _TSFEL_ and _tsfresh_ were further investigated in combination with _Random Forest_ models.
+In both cases, the features of _TSFEL_ and _tsfresh_ were further investigated in combination with the corresponding _Random Forest_ model.

 ### Execution